 In general, if you are over 18 the main way to get funding is a bursary.

-Colleges have Student Funding Advisers and you should contact them to discuss the specific
+Colleges have Student Funding Advisers and you should contact them to discuss the specific arrangements for their college.

 Apply directly to the college as soon as you have a place on a course.